 Syllabus At A Glance

-This course includes four total sessions, each lasting for 2 hours on four consecutive Tuesdays beginning February 22.
+This course includes four total sessions each lasting for 2 hours.

 Between sessions, students will be expected to pre-cut and score their pop-up templates so we can focus on construction and theory during class.
 Depending on experience and the template chosen, this can take anywhere from a few minutes to a few hours.

 - Self-healing cutting mat (8.5 x 11 or larger)

 - Scoring tool (can be an old pen without ink or a knitting needle)

 - Letter-sized card stock paper (any color)

 - Collage materials and coloring supplies (optional)